tfujisawa/bulk_image_classification/README.md

 ...
 ```

-Hoever, this may vary depending on your environment. "conda" is another common command.
+However, this may vary depending on your environment. "conda" is another common command.

 ## How to download codes:
 ```